techno-tim/techno-tim.github.io/_posts/2023-02-19-wake-on-lan.md

 ### Device manager

 First we'll want to open the Device Manager.
-Can you do this from the UI or from a command prompt
+You can do this from the UI or from a command prompt

 ```terminal
 devmgmt.msc